 The Cleveland Fire Brigade Risk Management CIC is a community interest company limited by guarantee and wholly owned by the Cleveland Fire Authority.
 The company was set up and registered on 31st March 2011.
 The Company registration number is 7583911.
 The Fire Authority has established the Community Interest Company as a trading organisation as required by the Local Government Act 2003 (section 95) and under the powers conferred by SI 2009/2393.
-Board Directors are I Hayton (Chief Fire Officer) as Chairman; K Winter (Director of Corporate Services), S.R.
-Khaliq (Director of Technical Services up to 31st January 2020), and P Devlin.
+Board Directors are I Hayton (Chief Fire Officer) as Chairman; K Winter (Assistant Chief Fire Officer - Strategic Planning and Resources), P Devlin, A Lowden, J Thompson, A Thomson, D Henderson from 1st April 2020, J Robson from 1st April 2020.
 The purpose of the company is to facilitate trading commercially by the Brigade in function related activities and use profits/surpluses for the benefit of the community.
 After consultation with the Directors there are no transactions to report.